Leipzig/Halle Airport: Military

 Some US airlines have flown to Leipzig/Halle on behalf of the US Department of Defense, to bring US Army troops and US Marines to Afghanistan and Iraq.
 Leipzig/Halle is used as a technical stop for refueling on these flights.
 They do not appear at any official timetable.
 Marines and soldiers flown via Leipzig/Halle are listed as transit passengers in its traffic statistics.
-Military charter flights are also operated via Leipzig/Halle, e. g. on behalf of the NATO.
+Military charter flights are also operated via Leipzig/Halle, for example on behalf of NATO.